 Toggle button to allow switching

-Install the Ionic elements plugin if you don't have it installed already.
-This plugin will allow you to place a toggle button in your app.
+You can install the Ionic elements plugin if you don't have it in your Bubble app.
+This plugin will let you place a toggle button in your app.

-Once installed, place the toggle button anywhere you'd like.
-I'll keep the Preset status of this toggle as Unchecked, but you can keep it however you like.
+I'll leave the Preset status of this toggle unchecked, but you can check it if you like.